Portuguese India Armadas: Ships

 If the lesson was not quite learned then, it was certainly learned in August, 1592, when English privateer Sir John Burroughs (alt.
 Burrows, Burgh) captured the Madre de Deus in the waters around the Azores islands (see Battle of Flores).
-The Madre de Deus, built in 1589, was a 1600 t carrack, with seven decks and a crew of around 600.
+The Madre de Deus, built in 1589, was a 1600-ton carrack, with seven decks and a crew of around 600.
 It was the largest Portuguese ship to go on an India run.
 The great carrack, under the command of Fernão de Mendonça Furtado, was returning from Cochin with a full cargo when it was captured by Burrough.
 The value of the treasure and cargo taken on this single ship is estimated to have been equivalent to half the entire treasury of the English crown.
 The loss of so much cargo in one swoop confirmed, once again, the folly of building such gigantic ships.
-The carracks built for the India run returned to their smaller ideal size after the turn of the century.
+The carracks built for the India run returned to their smaller size after the turn of the century.

-In the early Carreira da India, the carracks were usually accompanied by smaller caravels (caravelas), averaging 50–70 t (rarely reaching 100 t), and capable of holding 20–30 men at most.
+In the early Carreira da India, the carracks were usually accompanied by smaller caravels (caravelas), averaging 50–70 tons (rarely reaching 100), and capable of holding 20–30 men at most.
 Whether lateen-rigged (latina) or square-rigged (redonda), these shallow-drafted, nimble vessels had a myriad of uses.
 Caravels served as forward lamp, scouts and fighting ships of the convoy.
 Caravels on the India run were often destined to remain overseas for coastal patrol duty, rather than return with the main fleet.

-In the course of the 16th century, caravels were gradually phased out in favor of a new escort/fighting ship, the galleon (galeão), which could range anywhere between 100 t and 1000 t.
+In the course of the 16th century, caravels were gradually phased out in favor of a new escort/fighting ship, the galleon (galeão), which could range anywhere between 100 and 1000 tons.
 Based on the design of the carrack, but slenderer and lower, with forecastle diminished or removed to make way for its famous 'beak', the galleon became the principal fighting ship of the India fleet.
-It was not as nimble as the caravel, but could be mounted with much more cannon, thus packing a bigger punch.
+It was not as nimble as the caravel, but could be mounted with much more cannon.
 With the introduction of the galleon, carracks became almost exclusively cargo ships (which is why they were pushed to such large sizes), leaving any fighting to be done to the galleons.
 One of the largest and most famous of Portuguese galleons was the São João Baptista (nicknamed Botafogo, 'spitfire'), a 1,000-ton galleon built in 1534, said to have carried 366 guns.

 Many fleets also brought small supply ships on outward voyage.
 These were destined to be scuttled along the way once the supplies were consumed.
 The crews were redistributed and the abandoned ships usually burned to recover their iron nails and fittings.

-Average speed of an India Armada was around 2.5 knots, but some ships could achieve speeds of between 8 and 10 for some stretches.
+The average speed of an India Armada was around 2.5 knots, but some ships could achieve speeds of between 8 and 10 for some stretches.